DIKSHA-NCTE/Ops-Tool/Standalone-tools/location_school_onboard/location/README.md

 # briefing of Scripts

 ## bulk_location_upload
-bulk_location_upload script uses the */api/data/v1/bulk/location/upload* endpoint to upload the location data to the DIKSHA database in bulk.
+bulk_location_upload script uses the */api/data/v1/bulk/location/upload* endpoint to upload the location data to the database in bulk.

 #### Variable values needs to be updated in the script